 Rider takes every hazard report seriously and investigates each one to determine if it's an isolated case, or emerging trend requiring evaluation of policies and procedures or service modifications.
 Although all employees are encouraged to report safety conditions to senior management without threat of disciplinary action, disciplinary action could result if the condition reported reveals the employee willfully participated in or conducted an illegal act, gross negligence or deliberate or willful disregard of regulations or procedures, including violating motor vehicle laws or safety policies adopted by the contractor.
-Rider wants to encourage all employees to report any hazard or threat they observe and help make the Rider system as safe as possible for its employees, riders, and the general public.
+Rider wants to encourage all employees, riders, and the general public.
 Employees may report the hazard to their immediate supervisor, go directly to the Chief Safety Officer, or Rider or Transdev Administrative staff to submit and discuss their report.
 They can use ZONAR to report safety concerns during pre/post trip inspections, and there is also a form available to all employees to report safety concerns anonymously.
 Employees have access to this form at the Rider Transit Center or at the Wilshire Court Transdev facility and may place in the mailbox of any Rider or Transdev administrative staff.